christopheslv/plane-js/README.md

 ### Library ###

-Bundled JS library files are available in the /dist folder, and can be generated through npm:
+Bundled JS library files are available in the /dist folder, and can be generated with esbuild through an npm command:

 ```sh
 # Bundle